Own-Data-Privateer/hoardy-web/README.md

   I'm glad you asked!
   I'm not a lawyer, but to me it looks like `pWebArc` violates [Chrome Web Store's "Terms of Use"](https://web.archive.org/web/20240604062520/https://developer.chrome.com/docs/webstore/program-policies/terms).
   Specifically, the "enables the unauthorized download of streaming content or media" clause.
-  In my personal opinion, any content you web browser downloads while you are browsing the web normally you are "authorized" to download, but given the context of that clause in that document, I feel like Google would disagree.
+  In my personal opinion, any content you web browser fetches while you are browsing the web normally you are "authorized" to download, but given the context of that clause in that document, I feel like Google would disagree.
+  Even though, technically speaking, separation between "streamed" and "downloaded" content or media is a complete delusion.

   Meanwhile, `pWebArc` tries its best to collect all web traffic you browser generates, which, obviously, includes streaming content.